Skip to content

 C. Third-party subpoenas

-There are no known Idaho cases addressing the issue of whether a reporter has the right to intervene in efforts to use third-parties, such as telephone companies, to obtain information that might disclose the identify of a confidential source.
-Because the reporter’s privilege in Idaho appears to be personal to the media witness, rather than the source, it is unlikely that Idaho courts would rule that the reporter's privilege extends in such a manner as would prohibit discovery from other parties, or that would prohibit use of such information in the judicial proceeding.
+Idaho Code § 9-714 protects journalists from being compelled to disclose source identities but does not expressly address third-party subpoenas issued to telecommunications providers or others that might reveal the identity of a journalist’s source.
+There are no known Idaho cases addressing the issue of whether a reporter has the right to intervene in efforts to use third-parties, such as telephone companies, to obtain information that might disclose the identity of a confidential source.
+Because the privilege in Idaho appears to be personal to the media witness, rather than the source, it is unlikely that Idaho courts would rule that the reporter's privilege extends in such a manner as would prohibit discovery from other parties, or that would prohibit use of such information in the judicial proceeding.

 Compare